1) Shai, ascending

 Perhaps no player in the NBA has exploded quite like Shai Gilgeous-Alexander this season.

 Already a star before the year began, SGA has leaped into legitimate top-10-player conversations.
-He drives more than a trucker, finishes like a porn star, and locks people down like a teacher with detention slips.
+He drives more than a trucker, finishes like a star, and locks people down like a teacher with detention slips.
 The defense, in particular, is unexpected and epic.
 His condor-sized wingspan allows him to block shots other guards couldn’t even contest, and his high intelligence lets him anticipate and jump passing lanes without compromising the team’s defensive structure.

 Offensively, he just keeps getting better.
 You’ll hear people, including me, describe him as “slithery” or “slippery,” but those adjectives obscure the very real athleticism underneath.
 Shai’s explosive first step and ability to stop on a dime are the subtle knives opening up tiny cracks in the space around him, creating just enough room for a finger-roll or high-arcing half-hook.
 It’s a distinctive style all his own.